 Many colleges and universities cut funding for vocational training.
 With fewer vocational classes offered, students choose to earn Bachelor’s degrees that may not translate to specific skilled work.
 High schools also push students to attend universities rather than community or vocational colleges.
-Even if you want to apply for a skilled trade job, many employers refuse to higher someone without having prior training or experience in the field.
+Even if you want to apply for a skilled trade job, many employers refuse to hire someone without having prior training or experience in the field.

 The best way to fill the gap for skilled trades would be to increase the number of women working in the field.
 Despite skilled trades being touted as a male-dominated field, a 2016 study found that companies who employed more women outperformed companies who didn’t.
 Having more women in the workforce will help fill the shortage left behind by retiring workers.
 It worked when men fought in World War II, so it should work today too.

 Statistics of Women in Skilled Trade Jobs